wafibismail/exploring-cpp/README.md

   - preorder traversal: when the key in each node is processed before the recursive calls to process the subtrees
   - postorder traversal: processing each node after both recursive calls
   - inorder traversal: processing the current node between the two recursive calls
+- two fundamental traversal strategies for graphs:
+  - depth first search - explore a single path in the graph as far as possible before backtracking to complete exploration of paths at higher levels
+  - breadth first search - visit starting node first, then nodes one hop away, followed by nodes that are two hops away, and so on